nhsuk/betahealth/content/conditions/slipped-disc/callout-urgent.md

 - have a swelling in your back
 - notice the pain is worse at night
 - got it after a serious accident, such as a car accident
-- are over 50 or under 20 years old

 *[A&E]: Accident and Emergency